japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-MicroBatchExecution.md

 No new data but cleaning up state
 ```

-With the <<isCurrentBatchConstructed, isCurrentBatchConstructed>> flag disabled (`false`), the batch runner simply <<spark-sql-streaming-ProgressReporter.md#updateStatusMessage, updates the status message>> to the following:
+With the <<isCurrentBatchConstructed, isCurrentBatchConstructed>> flag disabled (`false`), the batch runner simply [updates the status message](ProgressReporter.md#updateStatusMessage) to the following:

 ```text
 Waiting for data to arrive
 ```

 [[runActivatedStream-triggerExecution-finishTrigger]]
-The batch runner <<spark-sql-streaming-ProgressReporter.md#finishTrigger, finalizes query progress for the trigger>> (with a flag that indicates whether the current batch had new data).
+The batch runner [finalizes query progress for the trigger](ProgressReporter.md#finishTrigger) (with a flag that indicates whether the current batch had new data).

 With the <<isCurrentBatchConstructed, isCurrentBatchConstructed>> flag enabled (`true`), the batch runner increments the <<currentBatchId, currentBatchId>> and turns the <<isCurrentBatchConstructed, isCurrentBatchConstructed>> flag off (`false`).

 With the <<isCurrentBatchConstructed, isCurrentBatchConstructed>> flag disabled (`false`), the batch runner simply sleeps (as long as configured using the [spark.sql.streaming.pollingDelay](StreamExecution.md#pollingDelayMs) configuration property).

-In the end, the batch runner <<spark-sql-streaming-ProgressReporter.md#updateStatusMessage, updates the status message>> to the following status and returns whether the `MicroBatchExecution` is [active](StreamExecution.md#isActive) or not.
+In the end, the batch runner [updates the status message](ProgressReporter.md#updateStatusMessage) to the following status and returns whether the `MicroBatchExecution` is [active](StreamExecution.md#isActive) or not.

 ```text
 Waiting for next trigger